barbarer/H4-Fall19/README.md

 When you are ready to do a commit

 Open a terminal window
-Change directory to your repository git add H4.py #to add the file to the staging area git status # to check that the file is in the staging area git commit -m "Message" # Replace Message with some text that explains the current state of your file git push -u origin master # To push your commits to github Be sure to turn in a link to your repo on Canvas by the due date!
+and change directory (cd) to your repository
+- git add H4.py #to add the file to the staging area
+- git status # to check that the file is in the staging area
+- git commit -m "Message" # Replace Message with some text that explains the current state of your file
+- git push -u origin master # To push your commits to github

+Be sure to turn in a link to your repo on Canvas by the due date!
 You don't have to upload any files to Canvas.